 Are you interested in understanding the world a bit better?
-This lecture series, based on the Great Decisions books of the nonpartisan Foreign Policy Association, is for you.
+Then this lecture series, based on the Great Decisions books of the nonpartisan Foreign Policy Association, might be for you.

 Great Decisions is the nation’s largest nonpartisan study, discussion, and action program on contemporary foreign policy issues.